kamerlinlab/KIF/README.md

 * if RMSD to "State 1" => 1.5 Å and an RMSD to "State 2" <= 1.5 Å --> assign frame as "State 2".
 * else --> assign frame as "neither".
 You can also consider dropping the frames with state "neither" from your analysis to make the calculation cleaner (i.e., turn it into binary classification).
-This is the approach we took for the enzyme PTP1B, which you can find described in our preprint.
+This is the approach we took for the enzyme PTP1B, which you can find described in our manuscript.

 ## Tutorials Available
 All tutorials include the setup and post-processing steps used for each system.
-All tutorials used datasets we analyzed in our [preprint](https://chemrxiv.org/engage/chemrxiv/article-details/63afa03c963bf350c9abb601)
+All tutorials used datasets we analyzed in our [manuscript](https://aip.scitation.org/doi/10.1063/5.0140882)

 1. **[Tutorial_PTP1B_Classification_ML_Stats.ipynb](https://github.com/kamerlinlab/KIF/blob/main/tutorials/Tutorial_PTP1B_Classification_ML_Stats.ipynb) [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kamerlinlab/KIF/blob/main/tutorials/Tutorial_PTP1B_Classification_ML_Stats.ipynb)**  - Perform binary classification ML and statistical analysis on simulations of PTP1B.
 Used to describe the differences in the closed and open WPD-loop states of PTP1B.